eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/sdn-computer-netwk.md

 	- Experience with experimental computer architecture development and evaluation
 	- Experience with C, C++, and scripting languages
 	- Deep understanding of technology and passionate about what you do
 + skill set:
+	- develop software with good code quality
+	- development experience with high performance, high stability, and high availability real-time server development
+	- multithreading programming
+	- STL4
+	- TCP/IP, LAN, WAN, and P2P experience
+	- unit testing and test framework like Gtest
++ Experience with related tools such as LSF/Slurm, high-performance storage arrays, ansible and VMware.
+	- LSF/Slurm: LSF/Slurm
+		* The IBM Spectrum LSF ("LSF", short for load sharing facility) software is industry-leading enterprise-class software.
+LSF distributes work across existing heterogeneous IT resources to create a shared, scalable, and fault-tolerant infrastructure, that delivers faster, more reliable workload performance and reduces cost.
+LSF balances load and allocates resources, and provides access to those resources.
+		* The Slurm Workload Manager, formerly known as Simple Linux Utility for Resource Management (SLURM), or simply Slurm, is a free and open-source job scheduler for Linux and Unix-like kernels, used by many of the world's supercomputers and computer clusters.
+		* Slurm: A Highly Scalable Workload Manager
++ skill set:
+	- Working on a team designing, deploying and supporting mission-critical infrastructure including: Continuous integration framework, Automated test-regression sub-systems, Grid compute system, Cloud compute environment.
+	- 5+ years of relevant and recent experience with a strong understanding of concepts such as Continuous Integration, filesystems, data-mining, optimization, webhooks.
+	- Fluency in languages such as Groovy, Python, Bash.
+	- Expertise in the following tools: Jenkins, Git/Github, Slurm, Saltstack/Ansible.
+		* The ***Slurm Workload Manager***, formerly known as ***Simple Linux Utility for Resource Management***, or simply ***Slurm***, is a free and open-source job scheduler for Linux and Unix-like kernels, used by many of the world's supercomputers and computer clusters.
+		* ***SaltStack*** is a highly extensible platform, allowing for the creation of modules that enable new execution models, states, etc. ***Ansible Python API*** can extend Ansible with plugins and modules to control certain aspects of the system (e.g., node management).
+	- Interest in building modular, scalable and resilient flows and tools.
++ skill set:
 	- BLAH.
 + skill set: